20 Jun How to define a strong KAM Training Path

 - KAM-specific knowledge & competencies.
 These cover understanding the key principles of KAM as well as the company’s KAM strategy, methodology, processes and tools and being able to implement them sucessfully.
 For the KAM Programme Director and their support team, it is about the ability to design and implement an adequate KAM Programme and Methodology.
 For Key Account Managers, it is essentially about leading the design and implementation of a relevant and impactful Key Account Plan and overcoming the challenges of implementation.

 - Supporting business accumen and complex sales competencies.
 These cover general business knowledge as well as sales and negotiation competencies.
 In an ideal world, a high level of mastery of these competencies should be a pre-requisite before taking a Key Account Management work.
 In the real life, it is common that specific competencies development measures are required.
-In complex business environments, it is important to recognise that Key Account Managers must be highly proficient in complex sales as the capacity to identify and influence key stakeholders is crucial in KAM.
+Part of these skills are quite universal (for example understanding financial matters) whereas others strongly depend on the company’s activity (for exemple supply chain management or product development and joint R&D).
+In complex business environments, it is important to recognise that Key Account Managers must be highly proficient in complex sales as the capacity to identify and influence key stakeholders – the essence of complex sales – is crucial in KAM.

 The initial KAM Training: simple and focused

 For all companies starting a KAM initiative, the initial KAM Training for Key Account Managers, and possibly for selected members of the Key Account Teams, should be dedicated to understanding the company’s KAM methodology, managing the Account Team and driving the Key Account Planning process.
-This core need is well covered with two modules, one dedicated to the KAM Strategy & Methodology and another one dedicated to the Key Account Plan and how to create and implement it.
+This core need is well covered with two modules, a module can be made of several sessions and combine various formats (see the third post for details).
+The first base module is dedicated to the KAM Strategy & Methodology.
+The second one is focused on the Key Account Plan: how to create and implement it.
 This second module should also include some basic elements on managing the Account Team

 A well designed KAM Strategy and Methodology first training module equips participants with a useful general knowledge on what KAM is and how it comes to life in various organisations while also explaining why and how their company wants to implement KAM.